Note: I try to update the post after every year’s attempt of making pineapple tarts – check them out here.

 Weigh the pineapple paste again to determine how much tart dough is required.
 This way you can scale the tart dough recipe according to how much paste you have.
 Transfer the paste into an air-tight container and store in the refrigerator.
 It is easier to shape and wrap the pineapple tarts with chilled pineapple paste.
 I usually spend the second day making the pineapple tart dough, and if I don’t have enough time, the third day wrapping and baking the pineapple tarts.

-Year 2022: My pineapples (peeled and eyes removed) weighed about 2 kilograms and I ended up with about 800 grams of pineapple filling.
-It's not a lot so every piece of pineapple tart is very precious.
-I've only used this pineapple paste for my closed pineapple tarts as this is the type of pineapple tart we like, so I'm not sure how it will turn out for open-faced pineapple tarts.
+The yield is about 50% for every 1kg of pineapple (weighed after removing the skin and eyes).
+It’s not a lot so every piece of pineapple tart is very precious – and also why pineapple tarts can be so expensive!
+I’ve only used this pineapple paste for my closed pineapple tarts as this is the type of pineapple tart we like, so I’m not sure how it will turn out for open-faced pineapple tarts.
 If you have tried it for your open-faced pineapple tarts, do let me know!

 If you have read until here… thank you for staying throughout my long-winded pineapple paste journey.
 I have to admit – it is much easier to just get store-bought pineapple paste or even ready-made pineapple tarts.
 Making them from scratch is tedious and painstaking.
 However, the satisfaction of seeing your loved ones enjoying homemade pineapple tarts is… something that will motivate me to put myself through this process over and over again.
 But once a year is enough! xD